CPequeno/Time-Series/Functional-Response.md

 ### Computation of the Estimator

-Let's start with the (infinite) "normal equations":
+To compute $\widehat{\Pi}'$ exactly, i.e., without relying on any discretization, we start with the (infinite) "normal equations" derived above:

 $$
 C_{ZY} \psi = (\alpha I + V_Z) \widehat{\Pi_\alpha}' \psi,